Indoor Miniature Golf Courses

 Indoor courses as well as outdoor courses should still be designed for the demographic to which you wish to appeal.
 Certainly a course aimed at six year olds would be different than one designed for the entire family.
 And this might well be the case in an indoor fun center.

 In summary, you are urged to recognize that indoor miniature golf and outdoor miniature golf may have very different audiences, and therefore should often be designed with this in mind.
-They are not necessarily equivalent, and keeping that in mind will improve your chances of having a profitable revenue center in your miniature golf course.
+These golf course styles are not necessarily equivalent, and keeping that in mind will improve your chances of having a profitable revenue center in your miniature golf course.